 - Tax returns for the past five years.
 Many small business owners make use of the business for personal needs.
 They may buy products they personally use and charge them to the business or take vacations using company funds, go to trade shows with their spouses, etc. You have to use your analytical skills and those of your accountant, to determine what the actual financial net worth of the company is.

 - Financial statements for the past five years.
 Evaluate these statements, including all books and financial records, and compare them to their tax returns.
+Double-check that the tax returns and financial statements have passed an audit by a certified public accountant; don’t accept those financials from the sellers themselves.
 This is especially important for determining the earning power of the business.
 The sales and operating ratios should be examined with the help of an accountant familiar with the type of business you are considering.
 The operating ratios should also be compared against industry ratios which can be found in annual reports produced by Robert Morris & Associates as well as Dun & Bradstreet.

 - Sales records.
 Although sales will be logged in the financial statements, you should also evaluate the monthly sales records for the past 36 months or more.
 Break sales down by product categories if several products are involved, as well as by cash and credit sales.
 This is a valuable indicator of current business activity and provides some understanding of cycles that the business may go through.
 Compare the industry norms of seasonal patterns with what you see in the business.
 Also, obtain the sales figures of the 10 largest accounts for the past 12 months.
 If the seller doesn’t want to release his or her largest accounts by name, it’s fine to assign them a code.
 You’re only interested in the sales pattern.

 - Complete list of liabilities.
+Be in the know on whether the business’s debts and liabilities will be included in the transaction or not, and be wary of taking these on.
 Consult an independent attorney and accountant to examine the list of liabilities to determine potential costs and legal ramifications.
 Find out if the owner has used assets such as capital equipment or accounts receivable as collateral to secure short- term loans, if there are liens by creditors against assets, lawsuits, or other claims.
 Your accountant should also check for unrecorded liabilities such as employee benefit claims, out-of-court settlements being paid off, etc.

 - All accounts receivable.
 Break them down by 30 days, 60 days, 90 days and beyond.
 Checking the age of receivables is important because the longer the period they are outstanding, the lower the value of the account.
+For example, if some of the outstanding receivables the ex-owner was dealing with are too old — 90 days or more, for example — then they’ll be pretty tough for you to collect on.
+You might be better off asking the seller to insure them or contact the customers themselves.
 You should also make a list of the top 10 accounts and check their creditworthiness.
 If the clientele is creditworthy and the majority of the accounts are outstanding beyond 60 days, a stricter credit collections policy may speed up the collection of receivables.

 - All accounts payable.
 Like accounts receivable, accounts payable should be broken down by 30 days, 60 days, and 90 days.
 This is important in determining how well cash flows through the company.
 On payables more than 90 days old, you should check to see if any creditors have placed a lien on the company’s assets.